 Setophaga palmarum palmarum

 Status: Uncommon regular spring migrant east and central, rare casual west.
-Rare regular fall migrant east, rare casual elsewhere.
+Rare regular fall migrant east and east-central, rare casual elsewhere.

 Documentation: Specimen: palmarum: UNSM ZM12018, 8 May 1917 Lancaster Co.